strimzi/strimzi.github.io/_posts/2023-08-20-my-lfx-mentorship-experience-with-the-cncf-strimzi-community.md

 This collaborative environment extended beyond my immediate mentors, as the Strimzi community was always ready to provide insights and support whenever I reached out.
 And, of course, I am glad I can count on my mentors and the Strimzi community even after the mentorship.

-Through the LFX Mentorship program, honed my technical skills, project management capabilities, and collaboration proficiency.
+Through the LFX Mentorship program, I honed my technical skills, project management capabilities, and collaboration proficiency.
 The experience of working alongside experienced professionals taught me best practices, code organization, and the importance of maintaining clean and well-documented code.

 ## The weekly meetings